-Imagine a world where terminal patients don’t have to wait months, or even years, for a life saving transplant, a place where prosthetic limbs are a thing of the past, a world where live organs are as common as your average DME.
+Imagine a world where terminal patients don’t have to wait months, or even years, for a life-saving transplant, a place where prosthetic limbs are a thing of the past, a world where live organs are as common as your average DME.

 With the advent of bioprinting, this Shangri-La of medical care may not be too far off.
-Biomedical companies are predicting that within the next generation, scientists will be able to use 3D printers to mass-produce working human limbs, replacement joint cartilage and even transplant-ready organs.
+Biomedical companies are predicting that within the next generation, scientists will be able to use 3D printers to mass-produce working human limbs, replacement joint cartilage, and even transplant-ready organs.

 What is Bioprinting?

 3D printers called bioprinters, though, use “bio-ink,” made of hundreds of thousands of living cells, to create human tissue.
-Essentially, bio-ink is stacked, layer-by-layer, into a desired shape and naturally fused to form human tissue.
+Essentially, bio-ink is stacked, layer-by-layer, into the desired shape and naturally fused to form human tissue.

 Eventually, medical researchers hope to use printed tissue to make organs for organ replacement.
 But obstacles to full-organ printing are not just technological.
 The first organ-printing machine will probably cost hundreds of millions of dollars to produce.

-“Research and development is very expensive, in part because of the time it takes to get a new technology to market,” said Dr. Anthony Atala, director of the Wake Forest Institute for Regenerative Medicine.
+“Research and development are very expensive, in part because of the time it takes to get a new technology to market,” said Dr. Anthony Atala, director of the Wake Forest Institute for Regenerative Medicine.
 “But there is no question that someday, perhaps in the span of a generation, you can have a heart made out of your own cell tissue.
 Isn’t that amazing?”

 The theorized process of bioprinting organs would start with taking a culture of replacement tissue directly from the patient.
-The culture would then be printed into the shape of a desired organ using a bioprinter.
+The culture would then be printed into the shape of the desired organ using a bioprinter.